 If I had two condos to rent out, the responsibilities would more than double.
 I’d have to deal with two separate checks, two kitchens, two water heaters, two electrical grids, two sets of floors, and so forth.
 There’s no guarantee there would only be two people in each 2/1.5 condo either.

-I can comfortably estimate that having two units is at least double the work because I own a condo elsewhere in the city and that is my experience.
+I can comfortably estimate that having two units is at least double the work.
+I own a condo elsewhere in the city and that is my experience.
 The tenant is fine, but she’s had a revolving door of roommates in the only two years she’s been there.
 It takes time to vet a new tenant, coordinate with the building to let them move in, go over the association rules, collect a deposit, change the directory, etc.

 I still think buying a multi-unit property with the intention of living in one unit and renting out the other units is the best move for maximum wealth creation.
 It’s just better to do so while you’re younger.
 Being a live-in landlord means your tenants will probably be more respectful with you in the building, and it’ll be much easier for you to coordinate maintenance.

 For me, having more than 1,000 square feet of living space per person was too much.
-It feels wasteful, like having too many clothes you don’t wear sitting in the closet while some families freeze during the winter because they don’t have enough.
+It feels wasteful, like having too many clothes you don’t wear sitting in the closet.
+Meanwhile, some families are freezing during the winter because they don’t have enough.

 Buy property for a better lifestyle first, rental income second, and capital appreciation third.
 You might not be able to get maximum rental income if you ever decide to rent out your home and buy another great place, but the benefit of enjoying your money far outweighs the benefit of trying to make more money with money.